programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 ## How can Humanists use Augmented Reality?

-Novel applications of AR continue to surface  within a variety of industries: <a href="https://www.youtube.com/watch?v=gx_UQxx54lo" target="_blank">museums</a> are integrating AR content into their displays, [companies](http://www.gizmag.com/ikea-augmented-reality-catalog-app/28703/) are promoting AR apps in lieu of print or even web-based catalogs, and [engineering firms](https://www.youtube.com/watch?v=bXqe2zSepQ4) are creating AR applications showcasing their efforts to promote sustainability.
+Novel applications of AR continue to surface  within a variety of industries: [museums](https://www.youtube.com/watch?v=gx_UQxx54lo) are integrating AR content into their displays, [companies](http://www.gizmag.com/ikea-augmented-reality-catalog-app/28703/) are promoting AR apps in lieu of print or even web-based catalogs, and [engineering firms](https://www.youtube.com/watch?v=bXqe2zSepQ4) are creating AR applications showcasing their efforts to promote sustainability.
 [Predicted to grow](http://www.digi-capital.com/news/2015/04/augmentedvirtual-reality-to-hit-150-billion-disrupting-mobile-by-2020/#.VbetCU1VhHw) into a $120 billion industry within the next five years, augmented reality is an exciting new medium that digital humanists cannot afford to ignore.

 {% include figure.html src="../images/new-ar-dev-1.png" caption="Augmented reality can be used to overlay digital information onto existing texts such as historical markers.
 This modified image is based on a photograph by Nicholas Henderson." %}